Tuesday 18th October 2016, 1901 Arts Club

-Three leading UK bloggers on the piano and piano teaching will explore different approaches to writing about the piano, pianism, piano playing, the instrument and its literature.
-The event will be of interest to pianists of all levels, professional or amateur, piano teachers, piano enthusiasts and music lovers in general, and takes place in the intimate and convivial surroundings of the 1901 Arts Club, close to London’s Waterloo Station.
+Three leading UK bloggers on the piano and piano teaching will explore different approaches to writing about the piano, pianism, being a pianist, piano playing, the instrument and its literature.
+The event will be of interest to pianists of all levels, professional or amateur, piano teachers, piano enthusiasts and music lovers in general, and takes place in the convivial surroundings of the 1901 Arts Club, close to London’s Waterloo Station.
 Early booking is recommended due to the small size of the venue

 Graham Fitch – acclaimed pianist, teacher, writer and author of the Practising the Piano blog and ebook